-These two approaches are included in the response file tarball.
+These two approaches are included in the X-ray response files.
 The "osiptouch" directory corresponds to the maximum extraction area; Arcus's full effective area is used, but cross talk can be very substantial (up to ~20%).
 The "osip60" directory corresponds to a very narrow extraction region; cross talk is minimal, but this comes at the cost of a ~40% reduction in Arcus's effective area.

 All in all, simulating spectra with Arcus can get complicated rather quickly if you are not yet familiar with it.
 To address this, the Arcus team has made a guide for how to simulate spectra using PyXSPEC, ISIS, XSPEC, and SPEX.
 A guide on how to use the response files in Sherpa can be found here.

 People searching for more detail on Arcus's optical layout or other technical specs will probably find what they are looking for on Dr. H. Moritz Günther's pages.
 These include results from ray-trace simulations to get a sense for what Arcus data would look like and performance metrics.
 There are also interactive 3D overviews of the lightpath, as seen below, to make it easier to visualize the components and layout of the CCDs.
 The first overview is for a point source at a single energy; the second is for a point source with a flat spectrum.
 Quoting from Dr. Günther's website:

 "Rays start in the aperture, which consists of four rectangles located above the